Powers of attorney

-The donor can revoke an EPA at any time before an application is made to register it.
+The donor can revoke an enduring power of attorney (EPA) at any time before an application is made to register it.
 Once the EPA has been registered as outlined above you cannot revoke it, even if at the time it was registered you were mentally capable.
 To revoke in the latter circumstances require that an application be made to the High Court to approve such revocation.
 For more on revoking an EPA see the chapter on ‘How to revoke a power of attorney’.Back to top

 NOTICE OF INTENTION TO REGISTER

-Before you can register an EPA you must give notice of your intention to register it.
+Before you can register an Enduring power of attorney (EPA) you must give Notice of your intention to register it.
 This requirement is aimed at safeguarding the interests of the person who is granting the power of attorney (the ‘donor’).

 Who must be notified?